cryptojoks/antofy-docs/docs/architecture.md

 And the third problem is the exponential growth of the Bitcoin price, which contributes to intense competition for participation in its issuance.
 The competition among miners became so high that the probability of creating a new block using an ordinary computer and, hence, receiving a reward for it dropped to almost zero.

-{% hint style="info" %}
-Big farms built from specially designed devices (ASICs) create most of the new blocks nowadays.
+*Big farms built from specially designed devices (ASICs) create most of the new blocks nowadays.
 The largest of such farms belong to the manufacturers of ASICs themselves.
-So the big players have taken over Bitcoin issuance, taking it far from the original peer-to-peer idea of equality.
+So the big players have taken over Bitcoin issuance, taking it far from the original peer-to-peer idea of equality.*
-{% endhint %}

 Thus, using the functionality embedded in Bitcoin nodes on home computers has become virtually impossible.